romagny13/NIntercept/README.md

 # NIntercept

-> Allows to create proxies and intercept property, indexer, method and event calls.
+>  Interception for NET.
+Allows to create proxies and intercept property, indexer, method and event calls.

 Proxies